 On our last day we walked all the way from Tatopani to Beni.
 It was already afternoon when we reached Beni.
 And we didn’t know if there will be any more buses going to Pokhara today.
 So we just walked to bus station and asked for a bus to Pokhara.
 Man sold us tickets and asked to wait for half an hour.
 Later we found out that it will be a jeep ride.
 Ok!

-Another option: Annapurna Circuit Trek in 2 weeks or less
+Annapurna Circuit Trek in 2 Weeks or Less

-Not being sure if you can make it across Thorung La pass (hardest part of Annapurna circuit trek, 5416 meters above sea level) or without ambitions to do it, you can also start trekking at Besi Sahar and walk as far as you comfortably can.
-Its about 7-10 days untill the pass and views starting from day 2-3 are spectacular.
-And then you can take a jeep from Manang back to the starting point, from where you can take a bus to Kathmandu.
+Not being sure if you can make it across Thorung La pass (hardest and highest point of Annapurna circuit trek; 5416 meters above sea level) or without ambitions to do it, you can also start trekking from Besi Sahar and walk as far as you comfortably can.
+It’s about 7-10 days walk until the pass and views are worth it.
+And then you can take a jeep from Manang back to Besi Sahar or Bhulbhule, from where you can take a bus to Kathmandu.

-We decided to give it a try.
-We started to hike on 29th of May and finished on 15th of June.
+So we decided to give it a try.
+We started to hike on the 29th of May and finished on the 15th of June.

 During this whole period of time we had rain only 4 or 5 times.
 For almost all our first day, for few hours on the second day and afterwards only at nights at the very end of our trek.
 So mostly it was either sunny or sunny in the morning and cloudy for the rest of the day.
 Not bad at all.